mahmoud-mohsen97/Semantic-Search/README.md

-# Semantic Search in articles using ChromaDB
-## Introduction:
-In this project, we aim to create a semantic search pipeline using the Chroma vector database to search for some words within English articles and extract hot keywords.
-Semantic search is essential for efficient information retrieval and has various real-world applications.

-**Problem Description:**

-The challenge is to efficiently search for specific words in articles and extract relevant keywords that capture the article's essence.
-The pipeline utilizes Chroma vectors to address this problem effectively.
-## Data Description:
-I made a data that consists of some articles in .txt format that talk about the services that a company offers in AI & DS fields
-## Experiments:
-- Pre-processing: To prepare the articles for semantic search, we cleaned and standardized the text for improving the accuracy of the search results.
-- Semantic Search Pipeline :
-  - Creating ChromaDB Client and Collection
-  - Adding Documents to ChromaDB and
-  - Querying
-  - Performing Semantic Searches
-  - Extracting Hot Keywords and plotting by Word cloud

-## Optimization for Time Efficiency:
-We optimize the search process by using indexing techniques and efficient data structures.
-This ensures that the semantic search is performed with minimal time complexity.
-## Conclusion :
-Our semantic search pipeline successfully retrieves relevant articles based on specific keywords and then generates a word cloud visualization to highlight the most frequent words in each file's content

-**=> There is a need to enhance the information retrieval process where the output be a summary and more customized for the query**

-Potential Applications: The developed pipeline can be applied in diverse scenarios, from assisting researchers in literature review to helping businesses analyze textual data for insights for example ChatPDF
-## Tools and Resources:
-- 🏡 Home | Chroma (trychroma.com)
-- Sentence-transformers
-- nltk
-- Word cloud
-- The handmade data is included in the folder with this file
-## Challenges and Learnings:
-Understanding and implementing the vector database and finding a suitable way to extract the hot keywords
+# Semantic Search in Articles

+This project demonstrates building a semantic search pipeline to retrieve relevant information from English articles using vector embeddings.
+Traditional search methods rely on lexical matching, but semantic search leverages the meaning of words, enhancing the accuracy and relevance of search results.
+Two approaches are explored using ChromaDB and Cohere embeddings.

+## Approach 1: Semantic Search with ChromaDB
+### Problem Description
+The goal is to efficiently search for specific words within English articles and extract relevant keywords.
+ChromaDB is used for vector-based search to improve the accuracy of information retrieval.
+### Workflow
+1. Pre-processing: Clean and standardize the text.
+2. Semantic Search Pipeline:
+  - Create a ChromaDB client and collection.
+  - Add documents to ChromaDB and query using vector search.
+  - Perform semantic searches and extract hot keywords.
+3. Visualization: Generate a word cloud to visualize the frequent keywords in the articles.

+### Results
+The semantic search pipeline effectively retrieves relevant articles and highlights key concepts through word clouds.
+There is potential to enhance the output to generate summaries and more customized answers.
+### Tools
+- ChromaDB: Vector database for semantic search.
+- Sentence-transformers, nltk, WordCloud for pre-processing and visualization.

+## Approach 2: Semantic Search with Cohere and Annoy
+### Problem Description
+This approach focuses on embedding-based search using Cohere’s multilingual model and Annoy for fast vector search within a pre-existing article.
+### Workflow
+1. Data Processing: The article is split into meaningful paragraphs, which are embedded into numerical vectors.
+2. Semantic Search Pipeline:
+  - Embed paragraphs using Cohere’s multilingual model.
+  - Build a vector search index using Annoy for fast retrieval of relevant chunks.
+3. Search Optimization: Integrating Cohere’s command-r-plus model for answer generation improves search precision in both Arabic and English.
+### Results
+This approach successfully generated precise, context-aware answers and provided a better user experience for question-answering tasks based on the article.
+### Tools
+- Cohere API for text embeddings and answer generation.
+- Annoy for fast vector search.
+- NumPy, python-dotenv for embedding handling.

+## Conclusion
+Both approaches effectively implemented semantic search in articles, with vector-based methods enhancing the search accuracy compared to traditional methods.
+ChromaDB offers fast search and keyword extraction, while Cohere and Annoy provide contextual search and precise answer generation, particularly useful in multilingual scenarios.
+## Tools and Resources
+- ChromaDB, Sentence-transformers, Cohere API, Annoy, WordCloud.
+- External resources: Chroma and Annoy documentation.